wu87988622/ohara/ohara-manager-nodejs/README.md

 **Server:**

-Make sure you're in the project root and start the server with:
+Make sure you're in the ohara-manager root and start the server with:

 ```sh
 yarn start